The Farm

-Seeds of Solidarity Farm was initiated in 1996, on land in the middle of the forest that had not been cultivated for many years, and the original inhabitants of the region being the Wampanoag, Nipmuc, and Pequoit people.
+Seeds of Solidarity Farm was initiated in 1996, on land in the middle of the forest that had not been cultivated for many years.
+The original inhabitants of the region are the Nipmuc people.
+As farmers, we utilize regenerative, no-till practices to work to decolonize our relationship with the soil, and commit to keeping produce affordable for our low-wealth region.
 A conservation restriction on our 30 acres ensures the land will always be used for agriculture, education, and wildlife habitat.
 With nature as teacher, the land has been transformed into fertile fields and hosts 5 solar hoophouses brimming with our signature greens, fruit and perennial crops, garlic and sacred, traditional crops such as Hopi blue and Narraganset flour corn.
-The tapestry of our site includes energy efficient and off the grid home, office, and farm outbuildings, including Solidarity Handworks, a solar powered farmstand, and celebration art and words of inspiration along the paths.
+The tapestry of our site includes energy efficient and off the grid home, office, and farm outbuildings, including a solar powered farmstand, and celebration art and words of inspiration along the paths.
+We offer some visiting days and a variety of workshops for gardeners and farmers each year.
+Learn more here.

 It is an honor to grow food in solidarity with small farmers around the world, and those everywhere helping to feed the people.